,,Holy Family Catholic High School Receives Saint Relic

 Holy Family Catholic High School is the first high school in Minnesota to receive the transfer of the relic for display.
 Holy Family President Mike Brennan, Principal Kathie Brown, Lasallian animator Doug Bosch, and Brendan O’Connor received the relic from Brother Dennis Galvin before the start of the Founder’s Week Mass.
 It will remain on display from the April 23 Mass through Friday, April 26, before transferring to Totino-Grace High School in Fridley.

 According to Catholic teachings, relics of saints may be displayed for veneration but are not worshipped.
-Rather, they are understood to be holy objects associated with saints who now live in God’s presence.
+They are holy objects with association to saints who now live in God’s presence.

 The Holy Family community is welcome to view or venerate the relic during school hours (7:30 a.m. – 3:30 p.m.)
 The relic will be displayed a cabinet in the school foyer and in the school chapel for the Friday, April 26, Day of Giving 24-hour Prayer Vigil.

 Dr. McInerny comments on relics and their veneration: